 What to blog about?

-When you first join ConservationNOW, we would like to ask you to write a blog as a way of introducing yourself and your organisation to the wider community.
+If you are a ConservationNOW member, we would like to ask you to write your first blog about your organisation as a way of introducing yourself and your organisation to the wider community.
 This will help us foster our community and continue our Optimism journey together.
 Of course, we would love for you to continue writing blog posts after your introductory blog post.
 We are always happy to receive submissions or to discuss ideas.

 Do you have a conservation project that’s delivering results for people and wildlife?
 Share your work with the world, tell us about the ingredients of your success, and inspire your audience with an uplifting case study.
 These blog posts are a chance to showcase what you do, where you work, and the methods you use.
 Give a balanced and reflective account of your work in which you celebrate your impact and draw learning lessons from your failures.